Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 &emsp; Recon stocks with revolver grips, based on Elysian Drop Troop sniper lasguns.  \
 &emsp; Anti-materiel rifle stocks, based on the Barrett M82 with the rear grip.  \
 &emsp; These will clip into your hands during regular use, which why the other plugins use slanted grips
-- **Tactical Stocks**: Braced/Infantry/Vigilant Autoguns, Autopistols, Infantry Lasguns, Bolter, Bolt Pistol, Combat Shotguns   \
+- **Tactical Stocks**: Braced/Infantry/Vigilant Autoguns, Autopistols, Infantry Lasguns, Bolter, Bolt Pistol, Combat Shotguns, Exterminator Shotguns   \
 &emsp; Skeletal stock  \
 &emsp; Folded stocks: Stock attached to a hinge and folded to the left or right  \
 &emsp; Folded stocks (natural): Stocks with hinges built-in.
 Folded left/right/under